mantl/mantl/docs/getting_started/aws.rst

   aws_access_key_id = ACCESS_KEY
   aws_secret_access_key = SECRET_KEY

-If you do not have an AWS access key ID and secret key, then follow the "Creating an IAM user" section below.
+If you do not have an AWS access key ID and secret key, then follow the "Creating an IAM User" section below.
 If you already have working AWS credentials, you can skip this step.

 Creating an IAM User
 ^^^^^^^^^^^^^^^^^^^^^